Developer Interface

 Example 4.
 Customized Whiteboard with external CSS and Javascript

-This is the MySpace Example using a couple Enterprise features.
+This is the MySpace Example using a couple Co-Branding features.
 It pulls in custom CSS and JS files from an external server to change the toolbar to a cool pink and add a blingin' dancing logo.
 Now we're getting somewhere!
 If you want to do advanced CSS and scripting features like these, you're welcome to go nuts, but we can't really give you any support here.
 You'll need to use a tool like FireBug or similar to reverse engineer our confusing naming conventions.
 And you'll need a heavy dose of client-side skeelz to pull it off.
 Just sayin'.

-<iframe src="http://www.twiddla.com/api/start.aspx?sessionid=19&css=http://www.twiddla.com/demo/altskin.css&js=http://www.twiddla.com/demo/altscript.js" frameborder="0" width="800" height="600" style="border:solid 1px #555;"></iframe>
+<iframe src="https://www.twiddla.com/api/start.aspx?sessionid=19&css=https://www.twiddla.com/demo/altskin.css&js=https://www.twiddla.com/demo/altscript.js" frameborder="0" width="800" height="600" style="border:solid 1px #555;"></iframe>

 show this widget